gabessolo/FireController/README.md

 the java fire listen on port 88 the structure of the command is define into common.h file and also in FireControl.h file

-The Fire controler is able to control unlimited number of file the fire just have to follow the protocol and communicate on TCP IP
+The Fire controler is able to control unlimited number of fire the fire just have to follow the protocol and communicate on TCP IP